 Valentine's Day creates a lot of excitement for students, and of course, there are plenty of teachable moments around the day.
 You might cover the history of the holiday, some V-Day-themed math, or a fun, heart-shaped art project.
 The opportunities are endless.
 But Valentine's Day is also a great time to talk with your kids about compassion and caring.

-SEL Resources from the Greater Good Science Center: UC Berkeley’s Greater Good Science Center offers a ton of great resources for teachers.
+Greater Good SEL Resources: UC Berkeley’s Greater Good Science Center offers a ton of great resources for teachers.
 Their education section features valuable content on the latest trends in and science on SEL.
-One you might want to share -- "Six Habits of Highly Empathic People" -- is a great primer for anyone interested in empathic thinking.
+One you might want to share -- "Six Habits of Highly Empathic People" -- is a great primer for anyone interested in empathetic thinking.
 Teachers will also find links to plenty of useful tools in the center’s resources bank.

-Common Sense Media -- Digital Literacy and Citizenship Curriculum: Empathy and digital citizenship go hand-in-hand -- and that’s one reason I included this resource from Common Sense Media.
+Common Sense Media Digital Literacy and Citizenship Curriculum: Empathy and digital citizenship go hand-in-hand -- and that’s one reason I included this resource from Common Sense Media.
 The curriculum on cyberbullying, with different lessons for every grade level, focuses on digital empathy.
-(Just click the purple cyberbullying icon for select lessons.)
-The lessons do a great job of teaching students of all ages about empathy in a digital world.
+(Just click the purple cyberbullying icon for selected lessons.)
 Another great resource from Common Sense: "4 Games That Encourage Empathy."

-Lesson Plans for Developing Empathy from Teaching Tolerance: This package from Teaching Tolerance offers several different grade-appropriate lessons that cover empathy.
+Lesson Plans for Developing Empathy: This package from Teaching Tolerance offers several different grade-appropriate lessons that cover empathy.
 Each lesson includes learning objectives, necessary materials, and suggested activities, with ideas for extended projects.
-For the early grades, there’s a quick activity designed to help students understand empathy and identify ways to understand others’ perspectives, and there are additional lessons for grades 3-5, 6-8 and 9-12.
+For the early grades, there’s a quick activity designed to help students understand empathy and identify ways to understand others’ perspectives, and there are additional lessons for grades 3-5, 6-8, and 9-12.

-Empathy in a (Shoe) Box -- A Quick Lesson on Viewing a Different Perspective: This lesson idea comes from The Corner on Character blog, written by elementary counselor and character coach Barbara Gruener.
+A Quick Lesson on Viewing a Different Perspective: This lesson idea comes from The Corner on Character blog, written by elementary counselor and character coach Barbara Gruener.
 In this guest post, author Tanya Kirschman shares an empathy lesson that encourages students to think about a situation from a different perspective.
-It’s a short and sweet activity that encourages younger students to develop their empathetic thinking skills.
+It’s a short and sweet activity that encourages younger students to develop their empathetic-thinking skills.

 Additional SEL Resources from Edutopia